-xix.
+xviii.
 Current and Pending Support

 If selected for award negotiations, within 30 days of the selection notice, the selectee must submit 1) current and pending support disclosures and resumes for any new PIs or Senior/Key Personnel and 2) updated disclosures if there have been any changes to the current and pending support submitted with the application.
 Throughout the life of the award, the Recipient has an ongoing responsibility to submit 1) current and pending support disclosure statements and resumes for any new PI and Senior/Key Personnel and 2) updated disclosures if there are changes to the current and pending support previously submitted to DOE.
-Also see Section IV.E.xvii.
+Also see Section IV.D.xvii (Current and Pending Support).

-xx.
+xix.
 U.S. Manufacturing Commitments